-The Safe Sleep project is a strategy for addressing Sudden Unexplained Infant Death (SUID).
+The Infant Safe Sleep module provides education and training for healthcare providers to better address Sudden Unexplained Infant Death (SUID).
 An average of 22 otherwise healthy infants die each year in New Mexico, with their deaths attributed to SUID.
 The long-term health goal of this project is to reduce the number of infants dying from SUID in New Mexico.
-In order to accomplish this, we are providing training and technical assistance to birthing hospitals in the state in order to increase the translation of the American Academy of Pediatrics (AAP) guidelines regarding Safe Sleep into practice in the hospital setting and in the education of new parents.
-The training focuses on staff working in mother-baby units or newborn nurseries.
-A new, online infant safe sleep training module will be available in 2021.
+In order to accomplish this, we are providing training to increase the translation of the American Academy of Pediatrics (AAP) guidelines regarding infant safe sleep into practice in the hospital setting and in the education of new parents.
+The training focuses on personnel working in mother-baby units or newborn nurseries and is designed to increase knowledge, self-efficacy, and intent to put the guidelines into practice.

-Hospital staff working in mother-baby units or newborn nurseries.
+Hospital physicians and clinical staff working in mother-baby units or newborn nurseries.

 Faculty staff involved in planning this CME activity are required to disclose to CPL and to learners any relevant financial relationship(s) of the individual or spouse/partner that have occurred within the last 24 months with any commercial interest(s) whose products or services are discussed in the CME content.
 CPL has reviewed all disclosures.
 No person involved in the creation of this enduring material activity disclosed any conflicts.

 Gary A. Smith, PhD

 Robert P. Giebitz, PhD

 The University of New Mexico School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.